TaoSR-AGRL: Adaptive Guided Reinforcement Learning Framework for E-commerce Search Relevance

-TaoSR-AGRL was evaluated on large-scale real-world datasets and through online side-by-side human evaluations on Taobao Search.
-It consistently outperforms DPO and standard GRPO baselines in offline experiments, improving both relevance accuracy and rule adherence, while delivering more stable training.
-The model trained with TaoSR-AGRL has been successfully deployed in the main search scenario on Taobao, serving hundreds of millions of users.
+TaoSR-AGRL was evaluated on large-scale datasets and through online evaluations on Taobao Search.
+It consistently outperforms DPO and GRPO baselines, improving relevance accuracy and rule adherence, with measurable gains in user engagement and stable training dynamics.
+The model has been deployed on Taobao, serving hundreds of millions of users.

 \ccsdesc[500]{Information systems~Language models} \ccsdesc[500]{Computing methodologies~Natural language processing}

 \keywords{E-commerce Relevance Search, Large Language Models, Reinforcement Learning, Reward Sparsity}